Top-gg-Community/python-sdk/README.md

     if has_voted:
       print('This user has voted!')

-    # Check if the weekend multiplier is active.
+    # Check if the weekend multiplier is active, where a single vote counts as two.
     is_weekend = await tg.is_weekend()

     if is_weekend: